The Jain Family's Sikkim Trip with Thrillophilia

 The Mirik excursion the day after was the quieter day of the leg.
 The drive down through Darjeeling's tea estates is one of the most photographed in the country, and Sumendu Lake at Mirik gave the family time to slow down before the trip ended.

 The final morning was the drive back to Bagdogra.
-The SUV pulled up at the airport on time, the trip closed without any fuss, and the family boarded the flight home.
+The SUV pulled up at the airport on time, the trip closed without any fuss, and the family boarded the flight home, with a call from Thrillophilia's team ensuring their safe arrival.